 In addition to the tremendous embarrassment an alleged offender feels in having these devices in their vehicles, a person can also be required to provide several breath samples (roughly one every 20 minutes) during any commute to prevent the possibility of somebody drinking while driving.
 Failure to comply with DLD or IID orders is punishable by contempt.

-When alleged offenders are ordered to install the devices, it can also be extremely difficult getting the court to authorize removal.
-Judges will often reviews detailed logs that are kept by private companies the monitor the devices, and these companies will be sure to report any and all breath violations—regardless of errors or other causes—as evidence that the alleged offender was attempting to drive after drinking alcohol.
+When alleged offenders are ordered to install the devices, it can also be extremely difficult to get the court to authorize removal.
+Judges will often review detailed logs that are kept by private companies that monitor the devices, and these companies will be sure to report any and all breath violations—regardless of errors or other causes—as evidence that the alleged offender was attempting to drive after drinking alcohol.

 While the possible punishments that accompany a second drunk driving charge are certainly severe, many of the same defenses that are applicable for a first arrest remain true in subsequent cases.
 Some of the possible defenses may include, but are not limited to: